contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

   $ cat /boot/config-4.10.0-38-generic | grep HUGETLBFS
   CONFIG_SYS_SUPPORTS_HUGETLBFS=y
   CONFIG_HUGETLBFS=y
   $ cat /boot/config-4.10.0-38-generic | grep PROC_PAGE_MONITOR
   CONFIG_PROC_PAGE_MONITOR=y
   $ cat /boot/config-4.10.0-38-generic | grep HPET
   # CONFIG_HPET is not set
   ```
   HUGETLBFS option must be enabled in the running kernel

   The allocation of hugepages should be done at boot time or as soon as possible after system boot to prevent memory from being fragmented in physical memory.
 To reserve hugepages at boot time, a parameter is passed to the Linux kernel on the kernel command line.
 Add these parameters to the file /etc/default/grub:
   ```
-  default_hugepagesz=1G hugepagesz=1G hugepages=4
+  COMMENT: this is confusing, later we're working with 16 hugepages, let's make it consistent default_hugepagesz=1G hugepagesz=1G hugepages=4
   ```

   For Ubuntu 18.04 you need also to add the parameter iommu.passthrough=1 to the file /etc/default/grub according this [webpage][32].

-  The file /etc/default/grub should look like this or similarly
+  The file /etc/default/grub should look like this:
   ```
   GRUB_DEFAULT=0
   #GRUB_HIDDEN_TIMEOUT=0